Peke-A-Chon (Bichon Frise & Pekingese Mix): Info, Pictures, Traits

 Grooming ✂️

-The Peke-A-Chon is hypoallergenic and has very little shed.
-This is good news for anyone with allergies.
-Even better, their coat care is not strenuous, either.
-They should be brushed a few times a week to get rid of any loose fur and stop any mats from forming.
+The Peke-A-Chon is “hypoallergenic” and doesn’t shed much, which is good news for anyone with allergies.
+They should be brushed a few times a week to remove loose fur and prevent mats from forming.

-You will also want to trim their fur every few weeks to keep the hair out of their eyes.
-If you are new to dog ownership, we recommend getting some professional assistance especially if your pet is not comfortable being groomed.
+You must also trim their fur every few weeks to keep the hair out of their eyes.
+If you are new to dog ownership, we recommend getting professional assistance, especially if your pet is not comfortable being groomed.

 Bathing can be done every two months with a gentle shampoo.
-They can have sensitive skin, so using something gentle is essential.
+They can have sensitive skin, so using a gentle formula is essential.
 You also want to make sure they are dried thoroughly.

 Their Face Care

-One aspect of their care that is out of the ordinary is their overall face care.
-You want to make sure that you check their skin for signs of rashes or irritations.
+One aspect of their care that is out of the ordinary is examining their head and face thoroughly.
+It’s vital to check their skin for signs of rashes or irritations.
 Not only that, but you also need to wipe their face down daily to prevent tear staining and skin fold issues.

 The same goes for their teeth and ear care.
 You will need to pay attention to their dental health.
-Daily brushing is recommended along with some delta treats.
-This breed can have some gnarly breath, but the snacks can help.
-Their ears should also be checked and wiped cleaned along with the other grooming chores.
-Check for redness, mites and excess wax.
+Daily brushing is recommended, along with some delta treats.
+They can have foul breath, but the snacks can help.
+Their ears should also be checked and wiped clean, along with the other grooming chores.
+Check for redness, mites, and excess wax.

-Finally, you will need to keep their nails trimmed to a comfortable length.
-As this pooch is not an overly active dog, they are more likely to need them cut more often.
-The best way to gauge whether they have gotten too long is to listen for the sound of their nails in the ground.
-If you can hear them you need to trim them.
+Finally, you must keep their nails trimmed to a comfortable length.
+They’re not very active and don’t wear their nails down like energetic canines.
+The best way to gauge whether they’re too long is to listen for the sound of their nails in the ground.
+If you can hear them, you need to trim them.

 Health and Conditions ❤️